-Homemade Cauliflower Rice is so much better than the storebought stuff that usually has way too much stem in it and a square-shaped inferior texture.
+Homemade Cauliflower Rice easy to make at home with a better texture and flavor than the bagged stuff.
 Here’s how to make cauliflower rice using a food processor.
-It’s fluffy, really easy to make, and takes less than 5 minutes!
+It’s fluffy, simple to make, and takes less than 5 minutes!

 Tips for Best Results

-Pulse in batches – I recommend you rice the florets in batches in the food processor, in order to have the most uniform texture.
-If the bowl is overly full, it won’t be able to rice the florets as evenly, which means you’ll end up with overcooked and undercooked pieces when you go to make your dish.
+Pulse in batches – For the most uniform texture, rice the florets in batches in the food processor.
+If the bowl is too full, it won’t be able to rice the florets as evenly.

 How to Make Cauliflower Rice:

 Start with a large head of cauliflower.
-Make sure it isn’t dripping wet from washing by drying with a kitchen towel or paper towel.
+Wash a pat dry with a paper towel.

 Once you have the florets separated, cut them into thinner pieces.